 We receive a lot of enquiries about our popular silver commemorative coins (including £5 crowns, £20, £50 and £100 coins) and their legal tender status.
 Each issue is authorised by Royal Proclamation in accordance with the requirements laid down by the Coinage Act 1971.
 This means that in common with coins in general circulation these coins have legal tender status.

-Please note that whilst the coins are legal tender, they are not designed for general circulation, so banks and shops will not accept the coins.
+Please note that whilst these coins are legal tender, they are not designed for general circulation, so banks and shops are unlikely to accept the coins.
 The Royal Mint cannot accept returns of such coins outside of the 14 days return policy.